Beef (TV series): Critical response

+Season 1

 The first season of Beef received universal critical acclaim.
-Metacritic, which uses a weighted average, assigned a score of 86 out of 100 based on 34 critics, indicating "universal acclaim".
+Metacritic, which uses a weighted average, assigned a score of 86 out of 100, based on 35 critics, indicating "universal acclaim".

 Brian Tallerico of RogerEbert.com gave Beef 3.5 out of 4 stars.
-In his review of the show, he noted that the general mood of the country, which is characterized by anxiety, frustration, and anger, was effectively used to create a "tonally daring" show that vacillates between comedy, drama, and thriller.
-Tallerico praised the show for its well-structured plotting and lauded the performances of Steven Yeun and Ali Wong, calling them the best he had seen that year, and applauding their ability to make their characters relatable and grounded.
-However, Tallerico also noted that the show's penultimate episode became "a little hard-to-swallow" and took away some significant decisions from the characters, which detracted from the thematically rich narrative.
+In his review, he noted that the general mood of the country, characterized by anxiety, frustration, and anger, was effectively used to create a "tonally daring" show that vacillates between comedy, drama, and thriller.
+Tallerico praised the show's well-structured plotting and lauded Yeun's and Wong's performances, calling them the best he had seen that year and applauding their ability to make their characters relatable and grounded.
+Tallerico also found the show's penultimate episode "a little hard-to-swallow" and felt it took some significant decisions away from the characters, which detracted from the narrative.

-In her review for Variety, Alison Herman praised Beef for the excellent chemistry between Ali Wong and Steven Yeun, as well as for their performances.
-She noted that the show starts grounded in emotional concerns but spirals ever further out into surrealism and caricatures, sometimes distracting from the show's "core insights".
-In a review for NPR, Linda Holmes explained that the show is interested in big questions about meaning and purpose in life and "tackles them with inventiveness and deep empathy".
+In her review for Variety, Alison Herman praised the chemistry between Wong and Yeun, as well as their performances.
+She wrote that the show starts grounded in emotional concerns but spirals ever further out into surrealism and caricatures, sometimes distracting from its "core insights".
+In her review for NPR, Linda Holmes wrote that the show is interested in big questions about meaning and purpose in life and "tackles them with inventiveness and deep empathy".
 She praised the show's stunning, surprising, and empathetic portrayal of the muddled humanity of its very messy characters and its ability to blend humor with deep existential questions.
-Herman also praised the performances, especially Steven Yeun's, and the show's production design.
+Holmes also praised the performances, especially Yeun's, and the production design.